Ectroverse/EctroverseDjango/README.md

 #### v0.1 Remaining Items
 left to do:
+- fleets move add to process tick in java
-- fleets move/exploration/attack - add to process tick in java
+- fleets merge add to process tick in java
 - battle sequence
 - operations- just scouting for now
 - news - add built stuff to news in process tick